lzkostina/Weather-Forecast/report.md

 * 1. **NOAA Dataset**
    The NOAA dataset provided us with historical weather data dating back to January 1, 1948.
 Specifically, we utilized the **Global Historical Climatology Network - Daily (GHCN-D)** dataset, which integrates daily climate observations from approximately 30 sources.
 This comprehensive and consistent dataset includes measurements which we further used in our models:
    - Minimum, maximum, and average temperatures,
-   - Precipitation,
-   - Snowfall, and
+   - Precipitation, and
-   - Snow depth.
+   - Snowfall

    The NOAA dataset served as the backbone of our analysis, offering a long-term historical perspective essential for training robust prediction models.